 - 1. No accessory buildings shall be erected in any required front or side yard, or at any other place forward of the main building line. - 2.
-No accessory use except for permitted signs, fences, and permitted off-street parking shall be permitted in any required front or side yard. - 3.
-All accessory buildings in the rear yard shall maintain a three-foot setback from the side and rear property lines As measured from the nearest part of the structure, including any overhangs.
+No accessory structure except for permitted signs, fences, and permitted off-street parking shall be permitted in any required front or side yard.